Rexhaif/fastllm/docs/architecture.md

 # FastLLM Architecture

-FastLLM follows a modular architecture designed for extensibility, performance, and ease of use.
+FastLLM is a Python library designed to provide a fast, efficient, and flexible interface for working with Large Language Models (LLMs).
 This document outlines the key architectural components and their interactions.

 ## System Architecture